 How to Include Coupled Return Option?

-Why Should You Not choose Coupled Return?
+Why Should You Not Choose Coupled Return?

 - When filing a joint tax return, you are responsible for both returns.
 This situation both helps and creates problems.
 If one is earning more than the other, you may pay the excess amount of tax of the money that is not yours.